Aromatherapy

 Aromatherapy Diffusing

-• Essential oil diffusers are used to vaporize oils, releasing small amounts into the air.
+• Vaporization Method: Essential oil diffusers release small amounts of oils into the air through vaporization.

-• Avoid diffusing essential oils around newborns, babies, young children, pregnant or nursing women, or pets unless you are sure they are safe to use.
+• Caution Around Certain Groups: Avoid diffusing oils around newborns, babies, young children, pregnant or nursing women, and pets unless confirmed safe.

-• Keep all essential oils away from flames (candles, gas, etc.) as they can be highly flammable.
+• Flammable Caution: Keep essential oils away from flames as they can be highly flammable.

-• Clean your diffuser with water & sprits alcohol to wipe excess oils to help it to work effectively and to prevent mold or bacteria from accumulating.
+• Cleaning Tips: Regularly clean your diffuser with water and rubbing alcohol to maintain effectiveness and prevent mold or bacteria buildup.

-• Do not use essential oils in a humidifier, since these are not made for essential oil use.
+• No Humidifiers: Do not use essential oils in humidifiers as they are not designed for this purpose.

 Oral Application

-• Use only very small amounts of oils internally, about 1–2 drops at a time, up to 2–3 times daily.
+• Start Small: Use very small amounts of oils internally, typically 1–2 drops at a time, and limit consumption to 2–3 times daily.

-• Never use an oil internally that you are allergic to.
+• Know Your Allergies: Never ingest an oil you are allergic to.
+Be aware of any known allergies before internal use.

-• If you experience any mouth or throat irritation, dilute the oil in liquid or food (honey, applesauce, etc.) before swallowing.
-It’s also best to take essential oils with food rather than on an empty stomach.
+• Avoid Irritation: If you experience any irritation in the mouth or throat, consider diluting the oil in liquid or food (such as honey or applesauce) before swallowing.
+It’s also advisable to take essential oils with food rather than on an empty stomach.

 Topical Application